malloydata/malloydata.github.io/docs/_src/language/datatypes.md

 ## Nullability

-Today, all Malloy types include the value `null`, however in the future Malloy may have a concept of nullable vs. non-nullable types.
+Today, all Malloy types include the value `null`.